-Thank you for choosing to submit to the sixth annual Great Lakes Association of Horror Writers (GLAHW) mini-anthology.
+Thank you for choosing to submit to the seventh annual Great Lakes Association of Horror Writers (GLAHW) mini-anthology.

 We are looking for horror fiction, between 2,000 and 5,000 words, along with the following requirements.

-1. A feature character named Angela.
-She can be the protagonist, antagonist, monster, victim, friend, etc. As long as she (or, I suppose they, since gender fluidity is fine) plays a significant, if not pivotal role in the story.
+1. A character named Jessica.
+The character can be the protagonist, antagonist, monster, victim, friend, etc. As long as he, she, it, or they play a significant, if not pivotal, role in the story.

-I will be editing the stories, but I will not make any changes without first discussing them with you, the writer.
-I’m a writer, too, and I know what it’s like to have my story altered without my consent.
-I won’t do that to you.
+We will be editing the stories, but we will not make any changes without first discussing them with you, the writer.
+We’re writers, too, and we know what it’s like to have our stories altered without our consent.
+We won’t do that to you.

-Having said that, however, I will try my best to make each of the stories in this anthology the best they can be.
-So, if I give you notes, I’d appreciate it if you’d consider them carefully.
+Having said that, however, we will try our best to make each of the stories in this anthology the best they can be.
+So, if we give you notes, we’d appreciate it if you’d consider them carefully.

-I’m not saying you have to agree with me (I’ve had plenty of writers argue with me, and sometimes, I see their point and concede the edit).
+We’re not saying you have to agree with us (We’ve had plenty of writers argue with us, and sometimes, we see their point and concede the edit).
 Just that you listen.

-The cover art for Angela’s Recurring Nightmares will be handled by the talented Steve Bejma
+The cover art for Jessica’s Recurring Nightmares will be handled by the talented Steve Bejma

 Please submit all stories to email@example.com

-The subject line should read Submission: Angela’s Recurring Nightmares.
+The subject line should read Submission: Jessica’s Recurring Nightmares.

 Stories should be submitted as an attachment in either MS Word (.doc, .docx) or Rich Text Format (.rtf).